freedomofpress/securedrop-protocol/docs/README.md

 ## Notes on other components

 - **Keys**: When referring to keys, either symmetric or asymmetric, depending on the context, the key storage backend (i.e.: the media device) may eventually vary.
 Long term keys in particular can be stored on Hardware Security Modules or Smart Cards, and signing keys might also be a combination of multiple keys with special requirements (e.g., 3 out of 5 signers)
-- **Server**: Besides the initial setup, all the connections to the server have to happen though the Tor Hidden Service Protocol.
+- **Server**: Besides the initial setup, all the connections to the server have to happen through the Tor Hidden Service Protocol.
 However, we can expect that a powerful attacker can find the server location and provider (through financial records, legal orders, de-anonymization attacks, logs of the setup phase).
 - **Trust(ed) parties**: When referring to "trust" and "trusted" parties, the term "trust" is meant in a technical sense (as used in https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-133r2.pdf), and not the social sense (as used in https://www.pewresearch.org/topic/news-habits-media/media-society/media-attitudes/trust-in-media/).

 ## Areas for further discussion